New York and Queens: Critical response

 The episode received mixed to positive reviews from critics.
 The Daily Newss Eric Mink praised "New York and Queens" for being "light-years better" than the second season finale of The Naked Truth, which aired on the same day.
 Mink thought the opening scene of the episode was "hilarious" and liked the guest appearances, saying "The show gets some surprisingly good comic mileage from guest appearances by Donald Trump, Nick Turturro (NYPD Blue) and especially Carol Channing, whose description of Carey's rear end is classic."
 Mink bemoaned the ending with the dance numbers, calling it "a big dud" and "overdone self-indulgence."
 Bill Ward from Star Tribune also enjoyed Trump, Turturro and Channing's appearances, calling them "interesting guest turns".
 Lon Grahnke, writing for the Chicago Sun-Times, gave the episode three stars and said "Known for its wild production numbers on ABC, The Drew Carey Show" swings into a funny, frenzied, cross-dressing dance-off during tonight's episode."
 James Joyce from The Newcastle Herald called the dance-off "weird".
 Another reporter chose "New York and Queens" as one of their "TV Highlights" for the week it aired in Australia.

 John Martin from the Telegraph Herald stated "This show has a style all its own.
 There are times when the writing could be better; in some ways tonight's outing is an example – there's practically no plot.
 But Carey is unique among today's comedy stars.
 And man can he shake it."
 The Boston Globe's Michael Blowen thought the show did "light up the screen with the season finale", adding that the costumes were "bizarre".
 Ashley Collard from The Sydney Morning Herald disliked the episode, calling it "juvenile stuff".
 Collard thought the episode failed to develop after a promising opening.
-Collard added "What a load of piffle.
+She added "What a load of piffle.
 As Bill Oddie once opined of Felicity Kendal, these characters are all 'too bloody nice'.
 Surely any non-teetotal Midwestern joe having a midlife crisis when trapped in traffic on the way to a sporting event in a truck full of beer would choose to open a bottle, and I can see far more opportunity for humour in that scenario.
 This is cerebral meringue that will decay your brain; watch it against advice."The New York Times's Warren Berger included "New York and Queens" in his list of 10 Stunts To Remember in December 1997, commenting "Good ratings.
 And back last spring, big dance numbers still seemed like a novelty."
 Judy Berman from Flavorwire also included the episode in her list of "10 Notable Rocky Horror Tributes".
 In October 2010, Rich Keller of The Huffington Post asked readers who did the "Time Warp" dance number better; The Drew Carey Show or teen musical drama Glee.
 The Drew Carey Show received 339 votes (60.8%), compared to Glees 219 (39.2%).